BRlin-o/Smart-Document-Assistant/README.md

 💬  For prompt design, three different prompts were created: ReAct prompts, which combine specific scenarios, vehicle types, and languages; tool prompts, specifically designed for different tool characteristics; and RAG manual-related prompts, improving the quality of answers to manual-related questions.

+🌐 It is particularly emphasized that the document used in this project demo, the Gogoro manual, is in Chinese.
+Users can communicate with the Agent in English, but the Agent can retrieve and respond to queries from the Chinese manual content, enabling bilingual interaction.
+In the future, more language support can be implemented to accommodate a wider range of users.

 🚀  The video showcases the AI answering various questions about Gogoro vehicles, such as:
 - Where is the smart key card sensor located?
 - What is the function of vitamin D?
 (Irrelevant questions will not be answered.)